ogdae/GTNH-Balance-Tweaks/README.md

 ---

 ## 📌 Compatibility
 - Built for **GregTech: New Horizons 2.8.0-beta-3**
-- Requires GregTech to be installed.
 - Should work fine on servers and clients alike.

 ---

 ## 🛠 Issues & Support
 - Open an [issue on GitHub](../../issues)
-- Or contact me directly on Discord: **ogdae**
+- Or contact me directly on Discord: **rilliko**

 ---

 ## 🔮 Planned Features
 - Support for all **Assembly Line** recipes
-- Support for late-game multiblocks (Fusion, Implosion, Plasma Forge, etc.)
+- Support for late-game multiblocks (Fusion, Eye of Harmony, Plasma Forge, etc.)
 - Support for modifying **individual groups of machines** (e.g. only furnaces, only chemical machines, etc.)
+- Increased fuel efficiency for single block generators, and increased power output modifiers for multiblock generators
+- Deeper configuration and tweakability

 ---